ericandrewlewis/say-yes-to-https/setup-https.md

 menu_weight: 40
 ---

 To configure a website to serve HTTPS, you will need to modify the web server's configuration.
-If you don't have access to the configuration, ask your hosting provider how to set up HTTPS.
+If you don't have access to the configuration, talk to your hosting provider and [read their HTTPS documentation](/web-host-https-documentation/).

 ## Decide on SNI support